-The Nevada Revised Statutes (NRS) sets forth parameters for developing regulations establishing reasonable and uniform standards for child welfare services across the state, to include criteria mandating that certain situations be responded to immediately (NRS 432B.260) and that determinations of abuse and/or neglect be made in cases in which an investigation has occurred.
+The Nevada Revised Statutes (NRS) sets forth parameters for developing regulations establishing reasonable and uniform standards for child welfare services across the state, to include criteria mandating that certain situations be responded to immediately (NRS 432B.260) and those determinations of abuse and/or neglect be made in cases in which an investigation has occurred.
 Nevada Administrative Code (NAC) requires a process to be established when receiving a referral and determining if that referral constitutes a report of abuse or neglect.

-The statewide Intake and Response Time Policy 0506 was updated in April 2020, and the change was previously reported in the 2021 APSR.
-The updated policy unified response times statewide and outlines the expected response time for the type of child maltreatment allegation.
-Specifically, the response time for P1 was previously three hours for Clark and Washoe Counties and six hours for the Rural Region.
-In the updated policy, the P1 response time is six hours for all three jurisdictions.
+The statewide Intake and Response Time Policy 0506 outlines the expected response time for the type of child maltreatment allegation.
 The timeline begins the date and time the intake report is received by the agency.
 The following are child welfare agency response times that are outlined in Intake Policy 0506 (note, each response type requires an attempted face-to-face contact with all alleged victim child(ren) within the assigned priority response time):

-- Priority 1: within 6 calendar hours when there is present danger identified. - Priority 2: within 24 calendar hours when impending danger identified (note: a child fatality or near child fatality suspicious of or related to child maltreatment must be screened as a Priority 1 or Priority 2). - Priority 3: within 72 calendar hours when maltreatment is indicated, but no safety factors are identified. - Priority 3 Differential Response (DR): within 72 business hours when maltreatment is indicated, but no safety factors are identified.
+- Priority 1: within 6 calendar hours when there is present danger identified. - Priority 2: within 24 calendar hours when impending danger identified (note: a child fatality or near child fatality suspicious of or related to child maltreatment must be screened as a Priority 1 or Priority 2). - Priority 3: within 72 calendar hours when maltreatment is indicated, but no safety factors are identified.

+• Priority 3 Differential Response (DR): within 72 business hours when maltreatment is indicated, but no safety factors are identified.